 If you know that you have enough leafy greens and broccoli in your diet, but you are still bloated, constipated or have diarrhea and abdominal pain …

 It can be the keto flu, which happens when your body starts burning fat for fuel instead of carbs.

-Your GI upsets may even have nothing to do with Keto diet.
+Your GI upsets may even have nothing to do with the Keto diet.

-Plenty of people with IBS or chronic bloating choose Ketogenic diet because it’s one of the healthiest diet options out there.
+Plenty of people with IBS or chronic bloating chooses the Ketogenic diet because it’s one of the healthiest diet options out there.

 The reason is that the keto diet excludes many fiber-packed foods because these are also rich in carbs.

 So which are the best keto fiber supplements?
 Which are the best keto fiber foods?

 We also have plenty of tips to improve your overall digestion.